nhsd-a2si/docs-dos-api/_pages/soap_api/soap_v1.4_overview.md

 This new field is subject to the following validation:
 * If the search date/time field is null or missing, the current date and time is used in the search
-* If the search date/time field is used and the value is different from the current date/time, for audit logging purposes this is treated as a test case and not a live patient request
+* If the search date/time field is used, for audit logging purposes this is treated as a test case and not a live patient request - therefore for live requests this field should NOT be used
 * If the field is populated but has an incorrect format, an error message is returned
    * The accepted format uses ISO8601 standard.
 Example: 2018-08-01T09:05:00.
 Searching using different timezones is not currently supported
 * If a date/time more than 12 months in the future (from the current date/time) is used, an error is returned